apiato/apiato/docs/_docs/C.features/user-registration.md

 }
 ```

-Note: After registration you will have to send another call to `http://api.poms.dev/v1/oauth/token` inrodre to get the user access token.
+Note: After registration you will have to send another call to `http://api.example.com/v1/oauth/token` in order to get the user access token.

 ### Register users by Social Account